 Even though clients of artwork should be viewing and outputting the document correctly if they do not have the InkFlow, Phantasm, Texturino, Stylism, Stipplism or InkQuest plugins installed, it is recognized that some may be unduly concerned by a warning message stating that something is missing.

 There are several simple approaches to avoid causing undue concern:

 Quick, easy and comprehensive!

 This article should alleviate any fears and offers solutions.

-Phantasm, Texturino, Stipplism and InkQuest all offer the object selector for effects applied in that plugin, eg. Select > Object > Phantasm Effects.
+Phantasm, Texturino, Stylism, Stipplism and InkQuest (not InkFlow, at the time of writing) all offer the object selector for effects applied in that plugin, eg. Select > Object > Phantasm Effects.
 Using this, all accessible objects (ie. not ones placed in locked layers) which have a relevant live effect are selected.
 It's then possible to opt for Object > Expand Appearance to "flatten" these live effect references.
 It's advised that the artwork is saved as an alternative file name following this operation as it would not be possible to revert to the live adjustments following a file save/reload.

 Note that with Stylism's AG Block Shadow effect, it's possible to Detach the shadow element rather than expanding all aspects of the artwork.
 For more information, please refer to this YouTube video: Stylism AG Block Shadow - Expand Appearance and Detach (to edit vectors)